 It’s an exciting update and it’s one that Mac users should have their eyes on as we push deeper into July.

 macOS Big Sur 11.5 Release Date

-The company hasn’t confirmed a specific macOS Big Sur 11.5 release date and it will likely stay in testing for awhile.
-Apple is currently on its third beta.
+The company hasn’t confirmed a specific macOS Big Sur 11.5 release date, but it’s getting close.
+Apple is currently on its final version of the beta.

 With the macOS Big Sur 11.5 release date on the horizon, it’s time to start thinking about its arrival.
 In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Mac.

 - Prepare for the macOS Big Sur 11.5 Release Date

 - Get Familiar with macOS Big Sur 11.5